Shash-04/AI-vibe-code-editor/README.md

 ![Vibecode Editor Thumbnail](public/vibe-code-editor-thumbnaail.svg)

-**Vibecode Editor** is a blazing-fast, AI-integrated web IDE built entirely in the browser using **Next.js App Router**, **WebContainers**, **Monaco Editor**, and **local LLMs via Ollama**.
+**Vibecode Editor** is a blazing-fast, AI-integrated web IDE built entirely in the browser using **Next.js App Router**, **WebContainers**, **Monaco Editor**, and ** LLMs via llama**.
 It offers real-time code execution, an AI-powered chat assistant, and support for multiple tech stacks — all wrapped in a stunning developer-first UI.

 ---